isrlab/stedy/Paper/JOSSpaper.md

 # References
 1. Shao-Chen Hsu, Vaishnav Tadiparthi, and Raktim Bhattacharya, "A Lagrangian Formulation for Constrained Multibody Dynamics in Tensegrity Systems", Manuscript submitted for publication.

-    Please contact the authors at addyhsu@tamu.edu or vaishnavtv@tamu.edu for a copy of the submitted paper.
+    Please contact the authors at addyhsu@tamu.edu, vaishnavtv@tamu.edu, or raktim@tamu.edu for a copy of the submitted paper.

 [space habitats]: https://www.nasa.gov/feature/tensegrity-approaches-to-in-space-construction-of-a-1g-growable-habitat